 Access to the Future offers flexible funding to help improve the employability of disadvantaged young people.
 Each bespoke package of support, of up to £3,000, could include the costs of training, equipment, clothing, personal development opportunities, licenses, identification, travel or even starting a business.
 Applications can be made at any time.
 For full details click here.

 The Wakeham Trust gives preference to organisations that do not employ staff.
 Grants are provided to help people reguild their communities, in particular neighbourhood projects, community arts projects, projects involving community service by young people, projects set up by those who are socially excluded, and innovative projects to promote excellence in teaching.
 Full application details can be found here

 The Tesco Charity Trust provdes one-off donations of between £500 and £4,000 to local projects that support children and their education and welfare, elderly people and aduls and children with disabilities.
-There are 2 rounds of funding every year for each catgory and the next apllications for projects that support children and their education and welfare should be made between 1 May and 30 June.
 For full application details click here

 If you are 13 to 25 and there is something you want to create or change, Think Big can help you to make things better in your local community.
 To begin with you can apply for £300 and if it is working out up to £2500.

 More details can be found on the Think Big website

 This Fund aims to empower local people, enabling them to create lasting change in their communities.
 Projects should be run by people directly affected by the issues they are dealing with and priority will be given to small, locally based groups or organisations in areas of disadvantage that have a clear understanding of the needs of their community.
 The Fund can provide grants of between £1,000 and £10,000.

 Full details here.
 (Please note that statutory organisations are not eligible but Social Enterprise / Community Interest Companies are.)